MohamedAbdelmaboud/SimpleStoreAPP/README.md

 # store_app

-This is a simple app store with fake api in my learning course.
+This is a simple app store with fake api in my learning course
 ## Getting Started

 This project is a starting point for a Flutter application.